anthony-tricarico/Q-Digest/README.md

 2. `make clean` -> removes the `lib`, `bin`, and `build` directories
 3. `make library` -> builds the library
 4. `make mpi` -> builds the MPI parallel program
+5. `make docs` -> builds the documentation in docs/doxygen.

+## Docs

+The quickest way to build the docs and explore them is to run `make docs` and then open the `docs/doxygen/html/index.html` file in a web browser to explore the documentation interactively.